How it works

 Your annual turnover must be less than £5 million

-Your business must have it’s own IT specialists, either as staff members or provided by an outsourced IT company.
+Your business must have it’s own IT specialists, either as staff members or provided by an outsourced IT company to perform remediation activities.
 Your IT staff do not need digital investigations or incident response skills as our specialists provide this capability.
+We will also support your own IT specialists with advice and guidance.

 It is important to note, should there be any business changes resulting in operations falling outside of the above criteria, your subscription will become invalid.
 However, organisations from partnered associations who do not meet the above criteria will receive a preferential rate from STORM Guidance Incident Response